 Lauren Caggiano is a Fort Wayne-based writer.
-A 2007 graduate of the University of Dayton, she returned to Northeast Indiana to pursue a career.
-In the past ten years she has worked in journalism, public relations, marketing and digital media.
-She currently writes for several local (News-Sentinel, Business People, Glo), regional (The Municipal) and national publications (Midwest Living).
+A 2007 graduate of the University of Dayton, she returned to Northeast Indiana to pursue her career.
+For more than 10 years, she has worked in journalism, public relations, marketing and digital media.
+She writes for several local (News-Sentinel, Business People, Glo), regional (The Municipal) and national publications (Midwest Living).
 She also writes for the Visit Fort Wayne blog, which was named Best Multi-Author Blog: Small Business by the Greater Fort Wayne Business Weekly and Keyflow Creative.
-In her free time she enjoys volunteering, travel and working out.
+In her free time, she enjoys volunteering, travel and working out.
 View some of Lauren’s recent work for Northwest Indiana Business Magazine.

 Carrie Napoleon is an experienced freelance journalist and media consultant.
-Carrie has more than two decades of experience working with both daily and weekly newspapers in Chicago’s South Suburbs and in Northwest Indiana, including the Post Tribune/Chicago Tribune.
-Among her previous roles include serving as assistant business editor for Star Newspapers/Midwest Suburban Publishing Co. in Tinley Park, Ill. and as managing editor for Great Lakes Publishing Inc. in Portage, which published six weekly newspapers including the Hobart Gazette, Merrillville Herald, Portage Journal, Crown Point News, Winfield News and Valparaiso News.
+Carrie has more than two decades of experience working with both daily and weekly newspapers in Chicago’s south suburbs and in Northwest Indiana, including the Post Tribune/Chicago Tribune.
+Her previous roles include serving as assistant business editor for Star Newspapers/Midwest Suburban Publishing Co. in Tinley Park, Ill., and as managing editor for Great Lakes Publishing Inc. in Portage, which published six weekly newspapers, including the Hobart Gazette, Merrillville Herald, Portage Journal, Crown Point News, Winfield News and Valparaiso News.
 Read some of Carrie Napoleon’s recent work for Northwest Indiana Business Magazine.

 Philip Potempa is a 1992 graduate of Valparaiso University.
-He began covering theater, arts and features stories in Indiana, Michigan and Illinois for The South Bend Tribune in 1992, before joining The Times of Northwest Indiana and Illinois in 1995 where he worked as a features writer and daily entertainment newspaper columnist for more than two decades until November 2015.
-In 2016, he joined The Post-Tribune and Chicago Tribune Media Group where his columns and feature stories now run in print and online.
+He began covering theater, arts and features stories in Indiana, Michigan and Illinois for The South Bend Tribune in 1992, before joining The Times of Northwest Indiana and Illinois in 1995 where he worked as a features writer and daily entertainment newspaper columnist for more than two decades.
+In 2016, he joined The Post-Tribune and Chicago Tribune Media Group where his columns and feature stories run in print and online.
 He is the author of three published books chronicling stories, interviews, recipes and memories from his personal and professional experiences.
-Released in May 2010, his third book, “Further From the Farm” (Pediment Press) continued the tales of his journalism journey featuring favorite celebrated stories from his interviews, including Mary Tyler Moore, Lily Tomlin, Julia Child, Martha Stewart, Oprah Winfrey, Dolly Parton, Betty White, Karl Malden, Phil Donahue and Bea Arthur.
+Released in May 2010, his third book, “Further From the Farm,” (Pediment Press) features favorite celebrated stories from his interviews, including Mary Tyler Moore, Lily Tomlin, Julia Child, Martha Stewart, Oprah Winfrey, Dolly Parton, Betty White, Karl Malden, Phil Donahue and Bea Arthur.
 He also is an adjunct instructor in communication at both Valparaiso University and Purdue University Northwest.
 When not lecturing in a classroom or in a theater seat, Philip divides his time between his family’s farm in Northwest Indiana and his home in Chicago.
 Read some of Philip’s recent work for Northwest Indiana Business Magazine.

-Michael Puente, a professional journalist with 18 years experience, works full-time for WBEZ 91.5 FM Chicago Public Radio.
-He covers politics, environment and features in Northwest Indiana, Southwest Michigan and Chicago’s South Side.
+Michael Puente, a professional journalist with 18 years experience, works full time for WBEZ 91.5 FM Chicago Public Radio.
+He covers politics, environment and features in Northwest Indiana, southwest Michigan and Chicago’s South Side.
 For 11 years, Michael wrote for the Post-Tribune of Northwest Indiana.
-Michael also spent two years writing for the Daily Herald of Arlington Heights, Ill., covering Chicago’s Northwest suburbs.
+Michael also spent two years writing for the Daily Herald of Arlington Heights, Ill., covering Chicago’s northwest suburbs.
 Michael is a contributing writer for Cafe Latino Lifestyles Magazine in Chicago and an adjunct faculty instructor at Calumet College of St. Joseph in Hammond.
-Since joining the staff of Chicago Public Radio, Michael has received numerous awards including 2008’s “Best Reporter” by the Indiana Associated Press Broadcasters Association.
-Michael has a B.A. in Journalism from Calumet College of St. Joseph in Hammond.
-Michael resides in Merrillville, Indiana, with his wife, Grace, and daughters Stephanie and Jessica.
+Since joining the staff of Chicago Public Radio, Michael has received numerous awards, including 2008’s “Best Reporter” by the Indiana Associated Press Broadcasters Association.
+Michael earned a bachelor of arts in Journalism from Calumet College of St. Joseph in Hammond.
+Michael resides in Merrillville, Ind., with his wife, Grace, and daughters Stephanie and Jessica.
 He is also a big White Sox, Bears and Bulls fan.